xyz9911/FLAME/README.md

 > Our approach implements a three-phase tuning technique for effective adaptation to navigation tasks, including single perception tuning for street view description, multiple perception tuning for simple navigation scenario and trajectory summarization, and end-to-end training on VLN datasets.
 The augmented datasets are synthesized automatically.

 ## 🛠️ Implementation
 FLAME is implemented based on [Otter](https://github.com/Luodian/Otter) and [OpenFlamingo](https://github.com/mlfoundations/open_flamingo).
-The training is based on Deepspeed.
+The training is based on DeepSpeed.
 We provide code for end-to-end training (navigation tuning) and evaluation on the Touchdown and Map2seq datasets.

 ### Data Setup
 1. Download the outdoor VLN dataset from [Hugging Face](https://huggingface.co/datasets/xyz9911/Outdoor_VLN/tree/main) and place the downloaded data in the `dataset` folder.
 Unpack clip features from `touchdown_feature.tar` before use.
 (For the panoramas, you have to request and download from https://sites.google.com/view/streetlearn/dataset, though the provided clip features is sufficient for training and evaluation.)